-The second question I get is: charcoal or gas?, and the answer is obviously charcoal (or wood, if you can).
+The second question I get is charcoal or gas?, and the answer is obviously charcoal (or wood, if you can).
 Even though gas grills are growing in popularity, charcoal is still the main grilling method.

 The third question I get is about what to serve alongside carne asada.
-Usually it would be guacamole, some grilled green onions, a fresh made salsa, corn tortillas, and another dish that may vary with region.
+Usually it would be guacamole, some grilled green onions, a freshly made salsa, corn tortillas, and another dish that may vary with region.
 In Central Mexico, this could be grilled nopales; or small clay pots with the famous queso fundido and frijoles charros (common in the northern states) or baked potatoes and white onions wrapped in aluminum foil and placed on the grill to cook.

 Here in the United States, I’ve found Arrachera/Fajita to be a favorite among Tex-Mex and Mexican restaurants.